Thursday's gossip column

 Napoli are looking to sign Everton and France fullback Lucas Digne, 28, who has been tipped to leave Goodison Park in January.
 (Foot Mercato - in French)

-Watford are interested in signing Arsenal's Bosnian fullback Sead Kolasinac, 28, in January. ((Telegraph - subscription required)
+Watford are interested in signing Arsenal's Bosnian fullback Sead Kolasinac, 28, in January.
+(Telegraph - subscription required)

 Borussia Dortmund will try to sign Jude Bellingham's brother, Jobe, 16, in a bid to convince the England midfielder, 18, to stay at Signal Iduna Park.
 (Football Insider)